abhatikar/DevKitState/README.md

 3. Click connect button
 4. You should see DevKit state in few seconds

-## Control DevKit User LED
+## Control DevKit LEDs

-1. Click User LED on the web page
+1. Click the User LED and RGB LED color controls on the web page
-2. You should see user LED state changed in few seconds
+2. The state of the LEDs should be reflected on the hardware board within a few seconds

 ## Screenshots